halicek/esp8266-temp-sensor/README.md

 # ESP8266 temperature sensor for IoT
-Wireless temperature sensor to be used in your next IoT project. :)
+Wireless temperature sensor to be used in your next IoT project. :) Quite low consumption, months with single 18650 cell.

 ## Features:
 - Wireless connectivity (ESP8266 12E)